chef/automate/components/docs-chef-io/content/automate/ha-on-premise-deployment-prerequisites.md

 ### Config Changes

-- [Config Patch](/automate/ha_config/#patch-configuration/) in the whole application might result in downtime.
+- [Config Patch](/automate/ha_config/#patch-configuration/) in the whole application will result in downtime.
 For example, if you change or update something in OpenSearch or PostgreSQL, they will restart, resulting in restarting everything.
 - [Certificate Rotation](/automate/ha_cert_rotation/) will also change the system's configuration, leading to restarting the whole application.

 To learn more about the above deployment, visit our [on-premise deployment](/automate/ha_onprim_deployment_procedure/) page.